 When Rea arrived, South Uist and several neighboring islands were owned by Lady Emily Eliza Steele Gordon Cathcart, a wealthy Scotswoman, who had inherited them from her first husband, who had inherited them from his father.
 She is said to have visited South Uist only once, but she made business investments, including the construction of hotels and commercial fishing piers.
 In 1891, probably hoping to make South Uist more attractive to wealthy tourists, she commissioned a golf course near a tiny farming settlement known as Askernish.

 Rea, the schoolmaster, played the golf course with a friend when it was new, and he described the experience in his memoir, A School in South Uist, which was published in 1927 and is still highly readable.
 Lady Cathcart’s factor, or estate agent, Rea wrote, “told me that a professional golfer from St. Andrews had been to the island and had specially laid out an eighteen-hole course along the machair near his house, expressing the opinion that this part was a natural golf-link course.”
-Machair is the Gaelic word for “linksland”; it’s the root of Machrihanish, and it’s pronounced is it illegal to buy isotretinoin online mocker, more or less, but with the two central consonants represented by what sounds like a clearing of the throat.
+Machair is the Gaelic word for “linksland”; it’s the root of Machrihanish, and it’s pronounced where to buy Ivermectin online mocker, more or less, but with the two central consonants represented by what sounds like a clearing of the throat.

 The factor invited Rea and a friend to play the new golf course one Saturday, and they met at his house.
 “Here we found quite a small party assembled,” Rea wrote; “beside his wife and children were a young lady cousin from Inverness, two or three clergymen and two junior clerks.
 Introductions over, we selected balls and clubs.”
 Rea didn’t say so, but the St. Andrews professional who had created the course was the most famous golfer of his day, Tom Morris, Sr., better known as Old Tom Morris.